Thermal History Asymmetry and Dissipation in Dense Colloidal Microgel Glasses: Introduction:

-In all the temperature ramp experiments discussed above, the asymmetry of approach of G$^{\prime}$ towards the final temperature, together with the appearance of loss modulus peaks at the initiation and termination of the temperature ramps, is interpreted as signatures of the complex structural recovery of dense PNIPAM suspensions in response to external driving forces (temperature ramps in the present experiments).
-A comparative analysis of these relaxation characteristics with those observed in Newtonian glycerol, assessed during a temperature ramp experiment conducted at a rate of 20$^{\circ}$C/min, reveals that G$^{\prime}$ is negligible (Fig.S8(b) of Supplementary material) and that loss modulus peaks at the initiation and termination of the temperature ramps are absent (Fig.S8(c)).
-The path-dependent relaxation of dense colloidal systems is therefore a consequence of their disordered and metastable nature.
-Our results clearly underscore the distinct differences in the relaxation of glasses and Newtonian materials.
+In all the temperature ramp experiments discussed above, the asymmetry of approach of G$^{\prime}$ towards the target temperature $T_{2}$, together with the appearance of loss modulus peaks at the initiation and termination of the temperature ramps, is interpreted as signatures of the complex structural recovery of dense PNIPAM suspensions in response to external driving forces (temperature ramps in the present experiments).
+A comparative analysis of these relaxation characteristics with those observed in Newtonian glycerol, assessed during a temperature ramp experiment conducted at 20$^{\circ}$C/min, reveals that G$^{\prime}$ is negligible (Fig.S8(b) of the supplementary material) and loss modulus peaks are absent (Fig.S8(c)) at the initiation and termination of the temperature ramps.
+The path-dependent relaxation of dense colloidal PNIPAM systems is therefore a consequence of their disordered and metastable nature.
+Our results clearly underscore the distinct differences in the relaxations of glasses and Newtonian materials.